Skip to content

 You can also switch between desktop, mobile, and plaintext views to get a sense of how your message will appear in different contexts.

-When you’re ready for a final check, select Test Send and send a test message to yourself or a group of content testers to ensure that your email displays properly on a variety of devices and email clients.
+When you’re ready for a final check, select Test Send and send a test message to yourself or a tester group to confirm the email displays properly across devices and clients.

 Step 3c: Check for email errors